Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 7 Step Disecovery Call Structure Infographic

-It’s a common sales mistake to talk exclusively about yourself and your products.
+Talking exclusively about yourself and your products is a common sales mistake.
 Prospects want to know what’s in it for them, and you want to know what they need to be satisfied enough to buy your solution.

 1. Preparation: Pre-sales discovery call research

 The first step to a successful sales discovery call is preparing for every prospect who schedules a call.
-To do this, you’ll need to know enough about them to build rapport, uncover painful challenges and ultimately be as productive as possible in your discovery call together, even in cases of prospects who you disqualify, as it helps you to identify them quickly in future sales discovery calls.
+You’ll need to know enough about them to build rapport, uncover painful challenges, and ultimately be as productive as possible in your discovery call together, even in cases of prospects you disqualify, as it helps you identify them quickly in future sales discovery calls.

 To do your homework on the prospect and prepare for the discovery call, you must do at least two of these three things: